 The Dry Dock

 Ever had a pint in a landlocked barge?
 Continue down Woodhouse Lane to The Dry Dock and you can.
-This is a truly unique venue with a glass roof that lets the light in and an outdoor area above deck.
-You can get a pint of Doom Bar for £3.60 and a Carlsberg for £3.10, with craft beer cans for £3 on a Monday – and whichever you choose, you can drink it in an actual boat.
+This is a unique pub with a glass roof that lets the light in and an outdoor area above deck.
+You can get a pint of Carlsberg for £3.25, with cask ale and craft cans for £3.50 on a Thursday – and whatever you choose, you can drink it in an actual boat.